OrhanIzmirli/fullstack-bookstore-app/README.md

-# Currency Exchange App
+# Blossom Bookstore – Full-Stack Web Application

-A full-stack currency exchange application featuring secure authentication, external API integration, and a simulated payment system.
+A full-stack bookstore web application featuring authentication, role-based access control, external API integration, and Stripe payment flow.

 ---

-## Project Purpose
+## Project Overview

-This project was developed to demonstrate core full-stack development skills, including:

-- Backend and frontend integration
-- Secure authentication and authorization
-- External API consumption
-- Database design and management
-- Clean and maintainable project structure

-It is suitable for portfolio usage, CV presentation, and junior developer job applications.
+Blossom Bookstore is a full-stack web application developed to demonstrate practical backend and frontend development skills.
+The application allows users to browse books, manage their accounts, place orders, and complete payments, while administrators can manage users through a protected admin panel.

+This project was originally developed as an academic assignment and later extended and refined for portfolio and professional use.

 ---

 ## Features

-### Authentication & Security
+### Authentication & Authorization
-- User registration and login using JWT authentication
+- User registration and login system
+- JWT-based authentication
 - Password hashing with bcrypt
-- Role-based access control (Admin / User)
+- Role-based access control (User / Admin)
+- Protected routes for authenticated users only

-### Core Functionality
+### Book Store Functionality
-- Real-time currency exchange rates fetched from an external API
+- Book catalog fetched from an external API
-- Wallet system for managing balances
-- Currency conversion operations
-- Payment simulation for testing financial flows
+- Search and sorting by title, author, and price
+- Wishlist and shopping cart functionality
+- Cart and wishlist persistence using local storage

+### Orders & Payments
+- Secure payment flow using Stripe Checkout
+- Orders saved after successful payment
+- User-specific order history

-### User Management
+### Admin Panel
-- User profile management
-- Admin-only access to user administration
+- Admin-only access panel
+- View all registered users
+- Delete users with role-based protection

 ---